antor44/livestream_video/README.md

 The program will load the default playlists playlist_iptv.m3u, playlist_youtube.m3u, playlist_twitch.m3u, ...
  and will store options in config_xxx.json.

-When updating, you may need to delete your previous configuration files in the installation directory: config_iptv.json, config_youtube.json, config_twitch.json and others config_xxx.json.

 The majority of online video streams should work.
+Ensure that your installed yt-dlp and streamlink are up-to-date.

-Recommended Linux video player: SMPlayer based on mvp, due to its capabilities to timeshift online streams for synchronized live video with the transcription.
+Recommended Linux video player (when timeshift is not active): SMPlayer, based on mvp, due to its capabilities to timeshift online streams for synchronized live video with transcription.

 For multi-instances with SMPlayer: Go to Preferences - Interface - Instances, and turn off the option to use only one instance.